MrWolfZ/simplux/README.md

 - add code coverage builds
 - add tests that verify HMR works
 - add tests that verify server-side rendering works
+- angular: create package for angular service
+- presets: create preset packages that only contain package.json files that pull in all recommended packages

+## Contributing

+#### Commit Types

+Must be one of the following:

+- build: Changes that affect the build system or external dependencies (example scopes: rollup, npm)
+- ci: Changes to our CI configuration files and scripts (example scopes: Travis)
+- docs: Documentation only changes
+- feat: A new feature
+- fix: A bug fix
+- perf: A code change that improves performance
+- refactor: A code change that neither fixes a bug nor adds a feature
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- test: Adding missing tests or correcting existing tests